conterra/mapapps-hierarchicalsearch/README.md

 1. First, you need to add the bundle "dn_hierarchicalsearch" to your app.
 2. After that, add an AGSSearch store to your app.
 3. Finally you can customize the content of the drop-down menus.
+#### Dependencies:
+The resultcenter and the agssearch bundle need to be included in your app.

 ### Configurable Components of dn_hierarchicalsearch:
 #### HierarchicalSearchWidgetFactory: